tpasin/latam-newr-training/README.md

 `docker-compose up- d`

-There is a loader container that will start producing some backend traffic.
+There is a loader container that produces some backend traffic.

 ## Access the Store
 The store front is available on [http://YOUR_INSTANCE_DNS:8888](http://localhost:8888)